Please support our work with a fiscal year-end gift. Thank you!

 Federal Student Loans:

-Graduate students have the option of two low-interest loans from the U.S. Department of Education (DOE) to help pay for the cost of education.
+Graduate students who are U.S. citizens, permanent residents of the U.S., or eligible noncitizens, have the option of two low-interest loans from the U.S. Department of Education (DOE) to help pay for the cost of education.
 Loan eligibility is determined by Hebrew College’s Financial Aid Office based on federal eligibility (the FAFSA report) and need requirements.
-Loan eligibility and amounts are subject to change according to changes in your financial situation, the number of credits you take, and/or your withdrawal from courses or school.
+Loan eligibility and amounts are subject to change according to adjustments in your financial situation, the number of credits you take, and/or your withdrawal from courses or school.
+Students can request federal student loans at any point during the fall or spring semesters.

 Eligible borrowers must be: